 Austin is situated in Texas within easy reach of Lake Travis, Lake LBJ, Inks Lake, Lake Buchanan, and Lake Marble Falls - LCRA-managed Highland Lakes on the Colorado River that draws waterfront homeowners and recreational property buyers to the region.
 The combination of managed water levels, seasonal wave exposure, and the specific shoreline conditions of each water body shapes what structures must be built to last near Austin.
 Waterfront property owners in the Austin area regularly need dock construction, bulkhead repair, and bank stabilization work to maintain their properties.

 Shore Protect Team offers Waterfront Construction Contractor in Austin, TX for Highland Lake property owners near Austin.
-We build dock and pier systems for LCRA-managed reservoirs, install augered or rock-anchor pile systems for Hill Country substrate, and manage LCRA shoreline permit applications.
+We build dock and pier systems for LCRA-managed reservoirs, install augered or rock-anchor pile systems for Hill Country substrate, and manage LCRA shoreline required coordination.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.